 You may have noticed it takes much longer to upload a photo to a file storage or sharing service like iCloud, than it does to download one.
 This is because upload speeds are generally significantly lower than download speeds.
 Providers are required to advertise typical download as well as upload speeds.

-To put internet speed into perspective, consider downloading a HD movie.
-Movie file sizes are measured in megabytes (MB).
-A small HD movie would be about 3 MB and take approximately 4 minutes to download at an internet speed of 100 Megabits per second.
+To put internet speed into perspective, consider downloading a high-definition (HD) movie.
+A typical HD movie downloaded from iTunes would be about 4 GB and take approximately five and a half minutes to download at an internet speed of 100 Mbps.

 Working out what speed you need becomes more complicated for live streaming movies and shows or when multiple users are running multiple devices.
-For live streaming, Netflix recommends an internet speed at least 5 Megabits per second for HD quality movies or TV shows, and 25 Megabits per second for ultra HD quality movies or TV shows. **
+For live streaming, Netflix recommends an internet speed of at least 5 Mbps for HD movies or TV shows, and 25 Mbps for ultra-HD movies or TV shows.